AGH-Narzedzia-Informatyczne-2023-2024/charades-online/README.md

 # Charades Online

-A web project representing the well-known online game - charades A canvas-based game where you can create a room and play online with your friends!
+A web project representing the well-known online game - charades.
+A canvas-based game where you can create a room and play online with your friends!

 ## Getting Started